Uturn UK C.I.C. has foundational support from the Esmée Fairbairn Foundation, with occasional grant support from other grant-making trusts.

 Cllr Paulette Hamilton, Cabinet Member Health and Social Care Birmingham City Council and also Chair of the Birmingham Health and Wellbeing Board, writes: “We are excited by the potential of Street Associations to transform a neighbourhood, with real signs of a shift from negativity, isolation and even antisocial behaviour to friendliness and helpfulness, bringing a renewed sense of belonging and community spirit.
 This is changing the atmosphere of streets that need it most.”

-We are working with the Centre for Citizenship and Community, which is a joint venture of the London School of Economics, the Royal Society of Arts and the University of Central Lancashire, together undertaking a ‘Connected Communities’ project, which for the first time has Street Associations at its heart.
+Uturn UK is also working with the Centre for Citizenship and Community, which is a joint venture of the London School of Economics, the Royal Society of Arts and the University of Central Lancashire, together undertaking a ‘Connected Communities’ project, which for the first time has Street Associations at its heart.
 The project is taking place in Kingstanding, Birmingham, and is supported by the Birmingham Better Care Fund.
 The partnership follows the publication in October 2015 of ‘Community Capital: The Value of Connected Communities‘.

 A Street Association can register as a Neighbourhood Watch group, without changing its name.
 This brings together the Street Association agenda of ‘friendship, fun, belonging, a helping hand’, with the Neighbourhood Watch agenda of crime prevention and community safety.
 Street Associations that are registered in this way also have the benefit of being covered by Neighbourhood Watch’s free public liability insurance cover.